talex5/cuekeeper/README.md

 You'll need the [opam](http://opam.ocaml.org/) package manager.
 It should be available through your distribution, but you can use a [generic opam binary](http://tools.ocaml.org/opam.xml) if it's missing or too old (I use opam 1.2.2).
-Ensure you're using OCaml 4.03 or later (check with `ocaml -version`).
+Ensure you're using OCaml 4.04.2 (check with `ocaml -version`).
 If not, switch to that version:

-    opam sw 4.03.0
+    opam sw 4.04.2

 Pin a few patches we require: